It is Time to Reward Your Dedication

 - Online RN to MSN

 Gonzaga is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-Gonzaga’s nursing program is also accredited by Commission on Collegiate Nursing Education (CCNE).
-Exception, our DNP Program is in the process.
+The baccalaureate and master’s nursing programs at Gonzaga are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle NW, Suite 530, Washington, DC 20036, (202)877-6791.
+An accreditation site visit for review of the DNP Program is scheduled for Fall 2014.

 The Demand for Nurses & Higher Education